 Now that you know all of the slots you want to fill, you gotta actually ... you know ... fill 'em.
 (If you don't have topic ideas yet, check out this free topic idea generator.
 It'll give you some good ideas for content to put in the calendar.)

 Let's say one of the posts you want to write is "10 Surprising Facts About Tapirs," and one of the posts you've already written and want to publish later is "Think You're Cut Out to Own a Tapir?
 Read This First."
 Cool!
 Just add 'em both to the calendar by clicking on "Post - TBD" on the correct date, choosing "Edit Event," and then changing the "Post - TBD" text to the actual title of the post.

 Now let's say you don't actually want to write "10 Surprising Facts About Tapirs," and you want your colleague to write it instead.
 To assign the post an author, you'll invite them to the event as a guest.
 To do this, click on the event, hit "Edit Event," then invite that colleague to the post by typing his or her name or email address into the "Add: Guests" box, selecting "Add" when their name pops up, and hitting "Save" on the event once you're done.

 Now, anyone can see who is responsible for writing the post that's going up in that time slot.

-Now that you have your calendar set up, you can start to invite people to see it!
+Now that you have your calendar set up, you can start to invite people to see it.
 I'd recommend you start with your immediate team and regular contributors -- as well as anyone who regularly asks you about publishing content on your company blog.

-To share this editorial calendar with people, simply find your editorial calendar under My Calendars, click Share this Calendar when it appears in the dropdown arrow, and you'll be taken to the same screen we saw in step 1.
+To share this editorial calendar with people, simply find your editorial calendar under "My Calendars," click "Share this Calendar" when it appears in the dropdown arrow, and you'll be taken to the same screen we saw in step one.